qvindicator/SolarSystem/README.md

 # SolarSystem
 A plugin that manages multiple worlds on a server

-Works on spigot and is created for 1.14.3
+Created for use with spigot and 1.14.3